jackbergus/jackbergus.github.io/_posts/2017-09-09-streaminglive.md

 tags: dyi
 ---

-This brief post will tell ya how to create a live stream.
+This brief post will tell ya how to create a live stream and to make it available to any user that has a web browser.
+This is possible since you can always convert a mpeg stream into a WebSocket streaming.

 First, you must have ffmpeg installed in your local computer, where the stream is going to originate.
 Then, on a remote computer that will provide the streaming, you must [install node.js](https://github.com/nodesource/distributions#debinstall) and then clone the [jsmpeg repository](https://github.com/phoboslab/jsmpeg).
 At this step, you must edit line 86 from `websocket-relay.js` as follows:

      }).listen(STREAM_PORT, 'my.remote.ip.address');